Skip to main content

 • Rain garden: A planted area used in urban settings where stormwater is directed for plant uptake, storage, and infiltration prior to entering the storm sewer system.

-An operational best management practice (BMP) uses preventative actions that involve operational planning and source controls.
-Operational BMP examples include:
+An operational SCM uses preventative actions that involve operational planning and source controls.
+Examples include:

-• Employee training: MDOT teaches their employees about stormwater management, potential pollution sources, and BMPs.
+• Employee training: MDOT teaches their employees about stormwater management, potential pollution sources, and SCMs.

 • Identify illicit discharges to storm drains: Field investigations and follow-up visits for suspected problems within the MDOT drainage system are used to pin point sources and implement corrective actions.